Australian Atomic Energy Commission - Lucas Heights

 The PDP-7 Service list (1972) shows that machine #47 was shipped to the Australian Atomic Energy Commission at Lucas Heights in January 1966 and consisted of the following options -

-For descriptions of the above options see the full PDP-7 options list here.
+For descriptions of the above options see the full PDP-7 options list.

-If you know of any information about any of the PDP-7 systems worldwide, options, location of existing systems, spare parts, ancillary bits, software, tapes or manuals, then please let us know here.
+If you know of any information about any of the PDP-7 systems worldwide, options, location of existing systems, spare parts, ancillary bits, software, tapes or manuals, then please contact us.